nlimpert/crosscut/guideline.rst

    :Menu Selection:
       :menuselection:`&File --> E&xit`.

-   .. internal:: Use the different roles of the :rst:`:gui:` domain for any
+   .. role:author:: Use the different roles of the :rst:`:gui:` domain for any
       kinds of GUI elements and the :rst:`:menuselection:` role for menu paths.

       .. code-block:: rst